Crohn's Allogeneic Transplant Study (CATS)

-CONDITIONING THERAPY: Patients receive fludarabine phosphate IV over 30-60 minutes on days -6 to -2 cyclophosphamide IV over 1-2 hours on days -6 and -5.
-Patients undergo low-dose TBI on day -1.
+CONDITIONING THERAPY: Patients receive fludarabine phosphate IV over 30-60 minutes QD on days -6 to -2 and cyclophosphamide IV over 1-2 hours QD on days -6 and -5.
+Patients undergo total body irradiation on day -1.

-TRANSPLANTATION: Patients undergo allogeneic BMT on day 0.
+TRANSPLANTATION: Patients undergo donor BMT on day 0.

-IMMUNOSUPPRESSIVE THERAPY: Patients receive high-dose cyclophosphamide IV over 1-2 hours on days 3-4, tacrolimus IV continuously or PO BID on days 5-180 with taper to day 365, and mycophenolate acid enteric coated OR mycophenolate mofetil PO TID on days 0-35.
+IMMUNOSUPPRESSIVE THERAPY: Patients receive high-dose cyclophosphamide IV over 1-2 hours QD on days 3-4, tacrolimus IV daily or PO BID on days 5-180 with taper to day 365, and mycophenolate acid enteric coated or mycophenolate mofetil PO TID on days 0-35.